 September 1950

-On September 21, 1950, congress passed the FDIC Act of 1950.
-This act revised and consolidated FDIC legislation into a single act.
+On September 21, 1950, congress passed the FDIC Act of 1950 which revised and consolidated FDIC legislation into a single act.
 This act gave the FDIC authority to evaluate and lend to insured banks in danger of closing.
-This also impacted FDIC coverage by raising the coverage limit to $10,000.
+It also impacted FDIC coverage by raising the coverage limit to $10,000.

 October 1966